 17. Shale oil is considered a Group 1 carcinogen that causes cancer in humans

 As per the classification of the World Health Organization, shale oil is deemed a Group 1 carcinogen, implying that it can potentially cause cancer in humans.
-The underlying reason for this classification lies in shale oil’s chemical composition, which is known to possess carcinogenic properties.
+The underlying reason for this classification lies in shale oil’s chemical composition, known to possess carcinogenic properties.
 It is noteworthy that even upgraded shale oil, although less potent, has been found to have cancer-causing effects.

 See Related: Different Types of Biomass To Know